 This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

-No. The color images of the torso of the Visible Human Male were reduced in size and geometrically aligned with the CT data to obtain an isotropic data volume.
+No. The color images of the torso of the Visible Human Male were reduced in size and geometrically aligned with the CT images to obtain an isotropic data volume.
 In a subsequent segmentation procedure, these data were augmented with anatomical object labels.

-What is the resolution of the data?
+What is the resolution of the model?

 The limiting factor is the voxel spacing, which is given by a voxel size of 1 mm x 1 mm x 1 mm.
 Structures smaller than that may only be represented as slight changes in color or CT intensity.